 The District shall provide the student with an education program which conforms as closely as possible to the student’s education plan.
 Educational services shall be provided in the least restrictive environment appropriate for the student’s behavior and educational performance.
 Youth in custody who do not require special services beyond those which would be available to them were they not in custody shall be considered part of the District’s regular enrollment and treated accordingly.

-Youth in custody shall not be assigned to or remain in restrictive or non-mainstream programs simply because of their custodial status, their past behavior, or the inappropriate behavior of other students.
+Youth in custody shall only assign or allow youth in custody to remain in restrictive or mainstream programs as appropriate considering their custodial status, their past behavior that does not put others at risk, or the inappropriate behavior of other students.

-Educational services shall be sufficiently coordinated with non-custody programs to enable youth in custody to continue their education with minimal disruption following discharge from custody.
+Educational services shall be coordinated with non-custody programs to enable youth in custody to continue their education following discharge from custody.

 Utah Admin.
-Rules R277-709-3(7), (9), (12) (2018)
+Rules R277-709-3(7), (9), (12) (August 19, 2019)